 Each child who completes the programme gets a certificate, water bottle, a stress ball in the shape of a heart as well as a 16 page booklet.

-This year the trophy for the fittest school was presented to Lough View Integrated Primary School.
-They were presented with the ‘Michael Rice Memorial Cup’ as well as playground equipment for their school.
+This year the trophy for the fittest school was presented to Moneyrea Primary School.
+They were presented with the ‘Michael Rice Memorial Cup’ as well as a voucher for Podium 4 Sport to buy sports equipment for the school.